biplabendu/ant_ppi/README.md

 ### Scripts to generate figures:

-#### Supplementary Figure1 (network improvement)
+#### Figure 2

-[Script](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/assessment_of_network_improvement.R) needed two files to run
+[Script](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/densityplot_confidencesubsets.R) needed one file to run

-(I) A table of proteins in each network with confidence scores.
-See the sample file [here](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/file3.xlsx)
+(I) Table with one column of confidence subset classifications and one column with confidence scores.
+See the sample file [here](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/file10.xlsx

-(II) A table with p-values calculated in the first part of the script for manual p-value addition to the figure.
-See the sample file [here](https://github.com/ShishirGupta-Wu/ant_ppi/blob/master/file4.xlsx)

 #### Figure 3